OCD: Obsessive-Compulsive Disorder in Youth

 - 33% had ADHD (Geller D, 1996).

-The common emotional conflicts of OCD in youth we have treated include:
+The common emotional conflicts in youth that can lead to OCD include:

-- unresolved anger with peers, siblings or parents
+- unresolved anger with a parent, sibling or peer

 - a strong fear of rejection as result of harsh, insensitive treatment by peers